IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_replication.md

     Run the `kubectl describe volumereplication` command.

-    See the **Status** section of the output for the following:
+    See the **Status** section to see which of the following states the replicated volume is part of:

-    -   **Bound Volume Snapshot Content Name:** Indicates that the volume is bound to the specified VolumeSnapshotContent.
+    -   **Primary** Indicates that the replicated volume is the primary volume.
-    -   **Creation Time:** Indicates when the snapshot was created.
+    -   **Secondary** Indicates that the replicated volume is the secondary volume.
-    -   **Ready to Use:** Indicates the volume snapshot is ready to use.
+    -   **Unknown** Indicates that the driver does not recognize the replicated volume status.

-    -   **Restore Size:** Indicates the minimum volume size required when restoring (provisioning) a volume from this snapshot.
+    **Note:** For information about changing the replication status, see the [Usage](https://github.com/csi-addons/volume-replication-operator/tree/v0.1.0#usage) section of the Volume Replicator Operator for csi-addons.